 The floor was limestone bedrock.
 The cist was covered by a single capstone (Length 1.15 meters; width 0.52 meters; height 0.18 meters) supported on the north and south and possibly the east side by horizontally-laid slabs on top of the sidestones.
 Small limestone fragments and some unburnt human bones partially filled the cist.
 The primary burial was found to be the cremated remains of an adult.

 Two small decorated potsherds were found amongst the cremated bones.
 In addition, the crouched skeleton of a 10 to 12 year old child with a portion of a small decorated pottery vessel (Height 8.8 cm; diameter 12.5 cm at rim and 4.8 cm at base) were found.

 The investigator suggests that the cist is 'a secondary feature inserted into a pre-existing cairn' (Rynne 1969, 149).
 A piece of bone from the skeleton has been radiocarbon dated to 3550+-40 BP (GrN-12274) (Ó Ríordáin and Waddell 1993, 37).
 (Waddell 1990, 133; Ó Ríordáin and Waddell 1993, 131)

-There are said to have been three standing stones to the north of this site, which were removed during land clearing activities.
-The site commands a wide view, which includes most of the cairns in the Bricklieve Mountains.
-It is also obvious from here that cairns B and F in Carrowkeel are on a line with Treanmacmurtagh Cairn.
+Local reports suggest that three standing stones to the north of Treanmacmurtagh cairn, which were removed during land clearing activities in the seventeenth century.
+This may well be true, as there are many high stone walls in the area to the north of Treanmacmurtagh.
+It can clearly be seen from here that cairns B and F in Carrowkeel are on a line with Treanmacmurtagh Cairn.